robinchew/postfix_filter/README.md

-# Postfix Server Email Filtering using Python
+# Postfix Server Email Filtering

+This repository display 3 method to filtering email for postfix server (milter, before queue and after queue)

-Python program that assist on filtering email before queue in Postfix server using purepythonmilter library.
+The milter is run through python program that assist on filtering email in Postfix server using purepythonmilter library.

+The after queue is run by assigning the shell script to master.cf, which is configuration file for postfix server.

+To run each method of filtering, it is required to perform instruction until Testing the Postfix server

+Below are the instructions to setup the postfix configuration and simulate email sending and the 3 methods of filtering system

 # Instruction